youliangtan/robot_arm_workcell_manager/README.md

 BONUS!
 EASING YOUR PAIN IN TESTING!

 !!!PLAN BEFORE EXECUTING.
+SCALE YORU VELOCITY.!!!

-SCALE YORU VELOCITY.
-REMEMBER CURRENT STATE SHOULD ALWAYS BE :<current_state>!!!
+!!!REMEMBER CURRENT STATE SHOULD ALWAYS BE :<current_state>!!!

 ![alt text](/documentations/rviz.gif?)

+NOTE: JOINT STATES FOR POSES CAN BE ALTERNED IN cssdbot_urxx_moveit_config/config/urxx.srdf

 ## TO-DO DEVELOPMENT ON THIS BRANCH